PrinceShishodia/The_Matcher/README.md

 Dating Website Recommendation System
 This is a machine learning project aimed at creating a recommendation system for a dating website.
 The system uses various AI and ML technologies to match users based on their interests, preferences, and behavior on the platform.

+## Technologies/Frameworks

+Programming Language

+1) Python 3.10
+2) Google Colaboratory Environment
+3) PyCharm 2021.2.3

+### Machine Learning Libraries

+1) Scikit-learn
+2) TensorFlow
+3) Keras

+### Database and Data Handling

+1) Pandas
+2) NumPy
+3) Excel

+### Web Development Framework

+1) Streamlit
+2) Flask

+### Machine Learning Models

+We used several machine learning models to train the recommendation system, including:

+1) Decision Trees
+2) Logisitic Regression
+3) Gradient Boosted Trees
+4) Support Vector Machines

+We implemented these models using Scikit-learn, TensorFlow, and Keras libraries.
+The best accuracy was found out to be in Random Forest Classifier.

+### Web Application

+We built a web application using Streamlit to provide a user-friendly interface for the recommendation system.
+Users can create a profile on the website, input their preferences, and receive personalized recommendations based on their interests and behavior on the platform.

+### Future Work

+In the future, we plan to deploy the machine learning model on AWS to reduce the inference time and improve front-end of our website